yuval-k/chainlink-twitter/README.md

 rm bridge_create.json
 ```

-If needed you can delete the bridge like so: `curl -v -b cookiefile -X DELETE http://localhost:6688/v2/bridge_types/twitter` (mistakes happen)...
+Note: If you made a mistake creating the bridge, you can delete it like so: `curl -v -b cookiefile -X DELETE http://localhost:6688/v2/bridge_types/twitter` (mistakes happen)...

 Have your twitter secrets setup as environment variables:
 - TWITTER_API_KEY